 - Disconnect your RV battery.

 - Locate 3/4" crank handle supplied with the RV Located in the front pass-through compartment.

 - Position crank handle extension.

 - Turn clockwise to retract the slide-out.

 - Turn counter-clockwise to extend the slide-out.

-For long-term storage, it is recommended IMPORTANT: The actuator is prepared for manual override.
+IMPORTANT: The actuator is prepared for manual override.

 - DO NOT disengage the motor at any time. - Simply apply the crank to the override and begin to crank.